dhsouthbend/databases/sections/3-updatefield.md

 # Updating Fields

-Another step, another file to work on.
-Create `update.py`.

 You can alter tables after they've been created.
 The SQL syntax below adds another field to the existing table and then populates that field with data.

 ```sql